MrDemonWolf/wolfpal/docs/content/en/api-goals.md

 ## Complete Weekly Goal

-Allows a logged in user to complete a weekly goal as complete
+Allows a logged in user to mark a weekly goal as complete

 #### Path